9dots/9dots.io-pages/OevYoBW.md

 views: 0
 published: true
 type: lesson
-blurb: "In this lesson, students will gain a basic understanding of the image, paragraph, and heading #HTML elements."
+blurb: "In this lesson, students gain a basic understanding of the image, paragraph, and heading #HTML elements.
+Students demonstrate learning by completely translating an example document into HTML."
 org: 9dots
 objective:
   - Define an HTML tag